 How do you make it?

-Slice the pork belly into strips and then cut lengthwise to fit it into your air fryer basket.
-If you prefer to make air fryer pork belly bites, cut the strips into bite size pieces (see note about reducing the cooking time for air fryer pork belly bites).
+- Slice the pork belly into strips and then cut lengthwise to fit it into your air fryer.
+If you prefer to make air fryer pork belly bites, cut the strips into bite size pieces (see note about reducing the cooking time for pork belly bites).

 How to serve air fryer pork belly

-You will have a hard time keeping your family from eating this air fried pork belly straight off the cutting board.
+You will have a hard time keeping your family from eating the pork belly pieces straight off the cutting board.

-If there is any left once you’re done cutting it up, you can add air fried pork belly slices to a Pork Belly Banh Mi with Pickled Daikon Radishes, Pork Belly Bao, Singapore Noodles, Spicy Miso Ramen, or Pork Fried Rice.
+If there is any left once you’re done cutting it up, you can add pork belly pieces to a Pork Belly Banh Mi with Pickled Daikon Radishes, Pork Belly Bao, Singapore Noodles, Spicy Miso Ramen, or Pork Fried Rice.

 More air fryer recipes you’ll love